PKNU-MAI/.github/profile/README.md

 #  Medical AI Lab

-Welcome to the Laboratory of AI on medical applications!
+Welcome to the Laboratory of AI on medical applications! <br>
 We focus on uncovering the relationships between **brain imaging** and **genomic data**, aiming to identify meaningful **biomarkers** to advance healthcare research.

 ---